 Technology and IT Services

-Often housed in the campus writing lab or library, IT and tech services are available for students who need help with any IT-related issue that they may find themselves struggling with.
+IT and tech services are available for students who need help with any IT-related issue.
 This is your go-to resource if for troubleshooting any computer problem that you cannot resolve by yourself, from getting a password reset for campus e-mail, downloading the latest version of a college program, removing a virus or recovering files from a broken laptop.

 Homework Help and Tutoring

-Much like the IT and tech services, this resource may also be housed in the library or any computer lab open to students.
+Much like the IT and tech services, this resource may also be in the library or any computer lab.
 Some students may have been able to breeze through with ease in high school may present different academic obstacles and issues once enrolled in college.
 With this resource, you can find a tutor for any subject you find yourself struggling with, and homework help may be anywhere from a phone call or text message away.
-You may not even need to leave the comfort of your dorm room for this one—many campuses now offer 24-hour tutoring and homework assistance via chat or instant messaging program.
+You may not even need to leave the comfort of your dorm room for this one.
+Many campuses now offer 24-hour tutoring and homework assistance via chat or instant messaging.

 While almost every student can expect to take some time to adjust to this whole new college environment, for some students the move can be overwhelming.
 This is more pronounced in students who have existing mental health issues.
 Moving away from home and a familiar counselor can feel like an upheaval but you should know that you are not alone.
-At the campus counseling center you will find highly qualified, experienced, and empathetic counselors who are ready and willing to offer you the support that you need at this difficult time.
-At the campus counseling you know you know you will get impartial, practical advice without being judged.
+At the campus counseling center, you will find counselors who are ready to offer you the support that you need.
+At campus counseling, you know you will get impartial, practical advice without being judged.
 Do not hesitate to use this resource if you need it.
 It can make a world of a difference to your whole college experience.

 Most colleges today have women’s centers that provide assault counseling, mental health counseling, and other forms of assistance and mentorship for women.
 They may also offer women’s health screenings, birth control, and other female-specific resources to the students they help.